Towards a Systematic Taxonomy of Attacks against Space Infrastructures: Abstract

 \section{Abstract}

 Space infrastructures represent an emerging domain that is critical to the global economy and society.
-However, this domain is vulnerable to attacks.
-To enhance the resilience of this domain, we must understand the attacks that can be waged against it.
-The status quo is that there is no systematic understanding of attacks against space infrastructures, despite their importance in guiding systematic analysis of space cybersecurity and future research.
-In this paper, we fill the void by proposing the first systematic taxonomy of attacks against space infrastructures.
-We hope this paper will inspire a community effort at refining the taxonomy towards a widely used taxonomy.
+However, this domain is vulnerable to attacks, including cyber attacks and other kinds of attacks.
+To enhance the resilience of this domain, we must understand these attacks that can be waged against it and the defenses that can be employed to mitigate these attacks.
+The status quo is that there is neither a systematic understanding of these attacks against, nor defenses for, space infrastructures despite their clear importance in guiding systematic analysis of space security and future research.
+In this paper, we fill the void by proposing the first systematic taxonomy of attacks against, and defenses for, space infrastructures.
+We hope this paper will inspire a community effort at refining the taxonomy towards a widely used one.